deejaygraham/sketchnoting-for-developers/draft.md

 ./images/rohde-sketchnote-workbook.png
 ./images/rohde-sketchnote-workbook-page-55.png

+# Inspiration

+Finally some sources of inspiration, no shortage on social media, so find someone or a few people whose styles you like and steal icons and techniques you like.
+I often find that I find one thing I like and make a note to nick it, rather than the whole thing.

+Sketchnote army
+icon website

 ----

 #Try

+Try for one or more of the sessions today.
+I have the word of the organizer that nobody will kill you for trying.

-Post a sketchnote of a talk to twitter using #dddnorth (or come and show me so I can tweet it)
+Post a picture sketchnote of a talk to twitter using #dddnorth or tweet @DDDNorth (or come and show me so I can tweet it)

 ----

 #Catch

-Competition - books donated by Mike Rohde
-Two best will get a copy of the SNW at the end of the day.
+I will pick at semi-random a winner who will receive a copy of Mike Rohde's new book the SNW at the end of the day.
+If you aren't in the room for the giveaways you won't get it and I'll pick someone else.

 ----

 #Finally

+That's the end...

 # Questions

 Not given this talk very much so there are bugs in it.
 If you find one please let me know.